KaYBlitZ/CS3113/CS3113_FINAL/Readme.md

 - Must have at least some animation or particle effects

 # Controls
+Press Esc to exit the game at any time
+Press WASD to move
-Press Z and X to rotate left and right
+Press Q and E to rotate
-Press N to enable thrusters
+Press Left Control to crouch
+Use mouse to look and left click to shoot